Extreme Ice Survey Camera Locations

 Seeing is believing.
 Real-world visual evidence has a unique ability to convey the reality and immediacy of global warming to a worldwide audience.
 The Extreme Ice Survey provides scientists with basic and vitally important information on the mechanics of glacial melting and educates the public with firsthand evidence of how rapidly the Earth’s climate is changing.
-EIS is a voice for landscapes that would have no voice unless we humans give them one.
+EIS is a voice for landscapes that would have no voice unless we gave them one.

 How does EIS do it?